arir2001/projectfour/README.md

 ### Testimonials
 - Registered users can submit testimonials which would then be approved by admins.
-- These are then viewed on the index page in aa slide show.
+- These are then viewed on the index page in a slide show.

 ### Comments
 - Users can comment on blog posts.